CalciferZh/minimal-hand/README.md

 This is the official implementation of the paper "Monocular Real-time Hand Shape and Motion Capture using Multi-modal Data" (CVPR 2020).

+The quantitative numbers reported in the paper can be found in `plot.py`.

 This project provides the core components for hand motion capture:
 1. estimating joint **locations** from a monocular RGB image (DetNet)
 1. estimating joint **rotations** from locations (IKNet)